plotdb/block/README.md

  - `destroy({root, context})`: destroying a block.
  - `interface`: for accessing custom object.
 TBD
     - either a function returning interface object, or the interface object itself.
+    - child block always overwrite parents' interface in an inheritance chain.

 #### Block Information